Lapin0t/grothendieck-cern/README.md

 practiced, will wither away, that, for example, that the whole of mathematics, more or less, will disappear in the next few generations, it will be a natural decline, because people will no longer feel motivated to do it.
-So, to make a parallel on a smaller scale---I believe it was in the first century of our era---the science of hyperplane sections, conic sections and conic bundles had reached such a degree of complexity that the mathematicians of the time thought it was the end of mathematics, because, in any case, going further, things would become so complex that it would be impossible for the human mind
+So, to make a parallel on a smaller scale—I believe it was in the first century of our era—the science of hyperplane sections, conic sections and conic bundles had reached such a degree of complexity that the mathematicians of the time thought it was the end of mathematics, because, in any case, going further, things would become so complex that it would be impossible for the human mind